linsomniac/helix-resume/README.md

 This fork adds a feature to Helix that when re-editing a file takes you back to the position you were at when last editing the file.
 To enable, add the following to your `~/.config/helix/config.toml`:

+# Hard wrap Patch

+Setting "hard-wrap = true" will turn on the ability for helix to insert a newline in text as you are typing if you exceed the configured "text-width".

+# Example Config

     [editor]
     save-file-info = true
+    hard-wrap = true

+# Building and Running

 To build: